Improved conformalized quantile regression: Introduction

 \section{Introduction}

-Conformal prediction (CP) is a set of distribution-free and model agnostic algorithms devised to predict with a user-defined confidence with coverage guarantee, see Eq.(\ref{marginalcoverageeq}).
-CP is key in high risk decision-making settings where the true output must be in the forecast interval with high probability.
-Unlike bayesian methods \cite{1,2,3} that might only ensure asymptotic coverage guarantees and bootstrap uncertainty estimations methods \cite{4,5}, CP provides valid coverage in finite samples that work for any model and any distribution.
-However, prediction intervals (PIs) must be as short as possible and adaptive to be informative.
+Conformal prediction (CP) is a set of distribution-free and model agnostic algorithms devised to predict with a user-defined confidence with coverage guarantee, see Theorem (\ref{theorem1}).
+CP is key in high risk decision-making settings where the true output must be within the prediction interval (PI) with high probability.
+Unlike bayesian models \cite{1,2,3} that only ensure asymptotic coverage guarantees and bootstrap uncertainty estimations methods \cite{4,5}, CP provides valid coverage in finite samples that work for any model, any distribution, any level $\alpha\in (0,1)$ and any \textit{non-conformity score function} s, under the mild assumption of exchangeability (see Definition (\ref{exchdef})).
+However, despite being true regardless of the \textit{non-conformity score function} s, it has a direct impact in prediction intervals (PIs) width and adaptiveness to heteroscedasticity.
+Therefore, we must clerverly choose the \textit{non-conformity score function} s to have short as possible adaptive PIs.
 PIs are said to be adaptive when they take in consideration the uncertainty of the conditional distribution $Y|X$.
-In plain words, this means that PIs must be wide whenever the model is highly uncertain or the input is hard to predict and narrow if the model has minimal uncertainty on the input.
-Unfortunately, conditional coverage, see Eq.(\ref{condcoverageeq}), is a stronger property that CP does not assure; however, there are heuristic ways to approximate it.
+In plain words, this means that PIs must vary on the input and be wide whenever the model is highly uncertain or the input is indeed hard to predict and narrow if the model has minimal uncertainty on the given input.
+Unfortunately, conditional coverage, see Eq.(\ref{condcoverageeq}), is a stronger property that CP does not ensure; however, there are heuristic ways to approximate it.

-CP has two main strategies: (i) \textit{inductive conformal} prediction (ICP) and (ii) \textit{full conformal prediction} \cite{6}.
-In a nutshell, the former requires data splitting and therefore is more scalable, whereas the latter does not require data splitting at the cost of refitting the model infinitely many times, thus being computationally onerous.
-Henceforth, in the interest of scalability we will solely dedicate to ICP, also referred to as \textit{split conformal prediction}.
+CP has two main forms: (i) \textit{inductive conformal prediction} (ICP) and (ii) \textit{full conformal prediction} \cite{6}.
+In a nutshell, the former requires data splitting and therefore is more scalable, whereas the latter does not require data splitting at the cost of refitting the model multiple times, thus being computationally onerous.
+Henceforth, in the interest of scalability, we will solely dedicate to ICP, also referred to as \textit{split conformal prediction}.

-Throughout this paper, a lower-case letter x denotes a scalar, a bold lower-case $\bm{x}$ represents a vector, and a capital letter X refers to a matrix.
-In certain cases, easily distinguished, a capital letter might also refer to a probability distribution.